- Activities and Classes

-If you do not set a direct debit up with your supplier, you will be sent a bill for any energy used.
+If you do not set up a direct debit with your supplier, you will be sent a bill for any energy used.
 You will need to either pay this off each month or quarter or set up a payment plan.

-These tariffs are usually more expensive, and you’ll spend more in the winter than the summer months.
+These tariffs are usually more expensive, and you’ll spend more in the winter than in the summer months.
 It’s usually cheaper and easier to budget if you set up a direct debit or a payment plan with your energy supplier.

 If you are in debt with your energy supplier, you can request to have your energy costs, plus a contribution to your debt (£3.75 per week per meter), deducted from your benefits.
 You might be able to repay your debt directly from your benefits through the Fuel Direct Scheme.

 This is usually an expensive way to pay, but if you struggle to manage your money and pay back your debt then this may be a suitable option.

 To be eligible, you must be getting one of the following benefits: